Skip to content

 Image Credit: nina-travels.com

 Trieste is a city of great panoramas and the easiest way to spot those is through the Napoleonic Road.
-This easy path, perfect for family trips, walking or cycling, offers beautiful views of the city and Gulf of Trieste.
-Get some fresh air, get fit and discover the route which will lead you through the alleged route of the Napoleonic troop who it is named after.
+This easy path, perfect for family trips, walking or cycling, offers beautiful views of the city and the Gulf of Trieste.
+Get some fresh air, get fit, and discover the route that will lead you through the alleged route of the Napoleonic troops, who it is named after.
 Starting in Piazzale dell’Obelisco in Opicina, the route leaves the wooded area and continues through a rocky area.

 Pinewood of Barcola